scylladb/gemini/docs/cli-arguments.md

 16. ___--test-username___: Username for authentication against the ___SUT___ cluster.
 If this argument is provided, then ___--test-password___ is also required, otherwise it will continue without authenticaton.

 17. ___--test-password___: Password for the ___SUT___ cluster.

+18. ___--test-statement-log-file___: Path to a file where Gemini will write detailed logs of all statements executed against the test (SUT) cluster.
+The logger works immediately when errors occur, capturing failed statements with full context for debugging.
+See [Statement Logger documentation](statement-logger.md) for details.

+19. ___--oracle-statement-log-file___: Path to a file where Gemini will write detailed logs of all statements executed against the oracle cluster.
+Used in conjunction with test statement logging for comparison and validation purposes.

+20. ___--statement-log-file-compression___: Compression algorithm to use for statement log files.
+Options are: `none` (default), `gzip`, `zstd`.
+Helps reduce disk space usage for large test runs.

+21. ___--statement-ratios___: Controls the ratio of different statement types that Gemini executes during a run.
+Accepts JSON configuration either inline or as a file path.
+Allows fine-grained control over mutation (insert/update/delete) and validation (select) statement distribution.
+See [Statement Ratio documentation](statement-ratio.md) for detailed configuration options.